For further practices that could derail your 1031 exchange, check out 1031 Like-Kind Exchange Pitfalls to Avoid - Part II.

+The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
+To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
 Exchange companies are sometimes asked to pay for legal fees or accountant fees out of the exchange account.
 Often, the attorney fees or accounting fees pertain exclusively to the exchange transaction.
 In these instances, the attorney can be asked to provide a memo or e-mail confirming his opinion that the attorney fee appears under local transactions in a typical closing statement as the responsibility of the buyer or seller.
 Fees for accountants, for example, do not usually appear on closing statements anywhere, and the exchange company would be well advised to withhold this kind of payment request.

 Once, again, the larger point here is that allowing access to the exchange funds for costs or expenses that are not permitted would put the taxpayer in constructive receipt of the funds.

 1031 Exchange Pitfall No. 3 – Earnest Money Payouts